-Kegel exercises are a series of pelvic muscle exercises designed to strengthen the muscles of the pelvic floor, which are originally developed by Dr. Arnold Kegel in 1948.
-It was developed as a method of controlling incontinence in women following childbirth.
+Kegel exercises are a series of pelvic muscle exercises designed to strengthen the muscles of the pelvic floor, which are originally developed by Dr. Arnold Kegel in 1948 as a method of controlling incontinence in women following childbirth.
 These exercises are now recommended for women with urinary stress incontinence, some men who have urinary incontinence after prostate surgery, and people who have fecal incontinence.
 The principle behind Kegel exercises is to strengthen the muscles of the pelvic floor, thereby improving the urethral and rectal sphincter function, where the success of Kegel exercises depends on proper technique and adherence to a regular exercise program.
 Kegel exercises may be beneficial in treating urinary incontinence in both men and women beside all these benefits already mentioned.

 Kegel exercises are also known as pelvic floor exercises, or simply “Kegels”, named for Dr. Arnold Kegel who has contemporized and popularized this practice.
 He developed a number of different sexual practices to strengthen and tone these same muscles for health, longevity, sexual gratification, and spiritual development.
 This exercise will make it easier for you to reach orgasm, make your orgasms stronger and better, as the muscles you are exercising are the same as used during orgasm.